-The horticulture classes at the Show, staged in an area known as the PHS Hamilton Horticourt
+The horticulture classes at the Show are staged in an area known as the PHS Hamilton Horticourt

-Every year, garden enthusiasts of every stripe celebrate the beauty of container-grown plants and the skills of their owners; apartment windowsill tenders to professional growers, bring their prized plants to the Show to compete for awards.
-For hundreds of exhibitors, the three judging days for awards are the Triple Crown of the gardening year, marked on calendars and counted down as green thumbs work their magic to bring home a blue ribbon.
+Every year, garden enthusiasts of every stripe celebrate the beauty of container-grown plants and the skills of their owners; apartment windowsill tenders and professional growers bring their prized plants to the Flower Show to compete for awards.
+For hundreds of exhibitors, the three judging days are the Triple Crown of the gardening year, marked on calendars and counted down as green thumbs work their magic to bring home a blue ribbon.

 What keeps people coming back to enter the horticulture classes year after year?